+Check out my post on how to find gas leaks in your home and office, so you can keep your family safe and keep your bills low.
 Stay tuned for my next post, which will show you how to reduce your household’s monthly gas consumption to under 100m3.
 Or just visit our Facebook Page for the many tips we add there daily to help you reduce your gas and electricity bills.

 You can also visit our website, Savejoules.com, to compare and choose the most energy efficient appliances for your home.

 Meanwhile, let me know if you have any questions on gas prices.